-Articles about global children’s literature
+Articles about international children’s literature and global reading for young people

-- World Kid Lit: a growing community by Claire Storey and Ruth Ahmedzai Kemp (IBBY blog, 2021)
+- World Kid Lit: a growing community by Claire Storey and Ruth Ahmedzai Kemp – IBBY blog, 2021

 - Global Reading with World Kid Lit: A Look Back at World Kid Lit Month 2020 – ALSC Blog (American Library Service to Children)